Sileshi-Adal/Developmen/README.md

 # Development
-This a pair pandas home work assignment of Zeynel and Sileshi for ML course
+This is a pair pandas home work assignment of Zeynel and Sileshi for ML course